 B. Rollovers and Transfers.
-The general tax rule until 2018 was that a non-spouse beneficiary is not authorized to make a rollover contribution of an IRA distribution.
+The general tax rule until 2018 was that a nonspouse beneficiary is not authorized to make a rollover contribution of an IRA distribution.
 That is, a nonspouse beneficiary must remember that he or she has no rollover rights with respect to a distribution from an inherited IRA unless the exception enacted in 2018 for the return of an IRS levy would apply.
 If the IRS levies upon your inherited IRA and must repay to you some or all of the levied amount, you will have until your tax filing deadline for the year you receive the repayment to make your rollover contribution or contributions of some or all of the returned amount.

 A transfer occurs when ownership of the Inherited IRA funds or property is changed from one Inherited IRA custodian/trustee, on behalf of an Inherited IRA depositor or beneficiary, to a subsequent Inherited IRA custodian /trustee on behalf of the same depositor or beneficiary.
 A transfer is not a reportable event to either the individual or the IRS, because an actual payment has not been made.
-The following types of transfers may take place with respect to your Inherited IRA: (1) you may transfer funds to another of your Inherited IRAs (but only from the same decedent); (2) there may be a transfer of your Inherited IRA funds to your spouse or ex-spouse, if pursuant to a court decree or property settlement or (3) there will be a transfer by operation of law from your Inherited IRA to your beneficiary's inherited IRA.
+The following types of transfers may take place with respect to your Inherited IRA: (1) you may transfer funds to another of your Inherited IRA funds to your spouse or ex-spouse, if pursuant to a court decree or property settlement or (3) there will be a transfer by operation of law from your Inherited IRA to your beneficiary's inherited IRA.